RangasamyDevaraj/M1_PhonebookAplication/1_Requirements/README.md

 This application will teach beginners how to add, list, modify or edit, search, and delete data to/from the file

 ## Weakness

+ This application Case sensitive while doing Data manipulation and only user can accesss the data stored

 ## Opportunities